 What makes your work different from other photographers?

 Clarity: All of my images are crystal clear with very vibrant colours and no deep shadows on faces.
 This is achieved through precise manipulation of varying lighting conditions at the time of taking your photographs.
 As a specialist outdoor family portrait photographer, I have vast experience in coping with extreme lighting conditions.
 Should you wish to visit my studio I will show you before and after examples of how I manipulate and soften lighting conditions for the most flattering effect.

 Choice of background: The background is of equal importance to my style of photography as the people, whether it is the beautiful gardens or the architectural features of your reception venue.You have probably paid a lot of money for your reception venue, so I maximise the use of as many backdrops as possible to tell a story of your day and to enhance your images.
 I have a true appreciation of beautiful buildings and the experience to include their stunning features in a dramatic and creative way into your wedding images.
 I am always incorporating striking perspectives and symmetry in my images to achieve these special effects.
 Many examples can be seen in my portfolio.

 Night time photography: I carry floodlighting to all weddings, allowing me to capture sensational night-time images of you with your venue illuminated.
-I believe I am the only UK wedding photographer carrying floodlighting on assignments.
-This allows me to achieve the spectacular results you see throughout my website and portfolio.
+I believe I was the first UK wedding photographer to carry floodlighting on assignments, after 20 years of capturing these dramatic shots there are still only a few other UK photographers that have attempted to copy my signature pictures - they are very difficult to get right.
+You'll see these spectacular results throughout my website and portfolio.

 What is your style and approach?